graphidev/WOK/README.md

 As I said, no extra-features would be present.
 But there is some of them that I think every developer could need :

-- One-shot configuration and use (yeah, that's a feature !)
-- Multi platform (working on Windows and Unix-based systems)
-- MVC structure
+- MVC architecture
-- URL rewriting
+- URL rewriting based
-- System environments (Debug, maintenance, production)
-- Default behavior (for static pages)
-- Router using HTTP and URI parameters conditions
-- Response with file cache system and HTTP caching
-- Secure Cookies management (encryption)
-- Session tools (also working with cookies)
-- Helpers functions
+- Helpers as unicode support and utilities functions
-- Multilingual system (using locales)
-- Errors listener and log management (for debugging as example)
-- Extended exceptions classes
-- External libraries which are not required for the framework operations
+- Modular components based, including :
+    - Application _(runtime container classes)_
+    - Router _(setting, getting and dispatching routes interface)_
+    - Message _(both HTTP and CLI input/ouput interfaces)_
+    - View _(a template manager and view generator)_
+    - Cache _(an interface to use caches systems)_
+    - Console _(logger environment)_
+    - Locales _(providing a translation interface)_

 ## Versioning convention
-Because WOK is evolving according to requierements, there is no plan about versions (except for huge features i think about).
-However, versioning convention can be defined as following : MAJOR.MINOR:PATCH-EXTRA

-**MAJOR** : Main project changements (restructuration, rebuild or LTS versions) **MINOR** : New features, backwards compatibility is not provided **PATCH** : Security, bugs fixes, optimisation or light improvements (e.g: implementation/update of a library) **EXTRA** : This is a note about the version such as "beta", either "RC", or "stable" (or a specific version)
+This framework releases versioning are based on the [Semantic versioning 2.0.0](http://semver.org/).
+This means that this project releases use the **MAJOR**.**MINOR**.**PATCH**-**EXTRA** template where :

+- **MAJOR** : represents a huge project change (and incompatibility with previous releases),
+- **MINOR** : represents project improvements (retaining backward compatibility)
+- **PATCH** : represents fixes and optimisations
+- **EXTRA** : is a keyword representing the development state of the release.

+**Note** : Each release (except patching ones) has also it's nice name (ex: Hydrogen, Helium, ...).

 ## Requirements

 Here is the price to use an awesome tool.
 But don't worry, just some little things :

-- Apache v2 server with URL Rewriting module
+- Apache v2 server with URL Rewriting module (The nginx compatibility is not provided, for now)
-- PHP v5.3 or higher (but always prefer an higher version)
+- PHP v5.4 or higher (but always prefer an higher version) (Not test in PHP v7)
 - Mcrytp library (used for cookies encryption)
 - SPL library (that should be present by default)

 ## Author

 My name is Sébastien.
-I have built this framework in order to answer positive to my customers requests.
+I have built this framework in order to answer positive to my customers requests when I was a freelance.
 But I think that sharing tools is better than selling them.
-So, enjoy !

-## Contributors

-Feel free to work on it and suggest features !
-I will always love to talk about it !
+So, please feel free to use, contribute and enjoy it !

 ## Licence